yossTheDev/wallyget/README.md

 Wallyget is a cross-platform (Linux,Windows,MacOs) and easy-to-use wallpaper downloader.

+  Make with ❤️ and Typescript
+  by Yoannis Sánchez Soto

 # How to Use

 Wallyget allow you to download and set a random wallpaper for the defined category with de command: